-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+How is the reference benchmark continuously aligned l with each h of the environmental or soci ia characteristics promoted by the financial product?

-• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?